Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Mistake #1: Ignoring Input Quality

-The Problem: Garbage in, garbage out applies 10x to multimodal AI.
-Poor quality images or audio drastically reduce accuracy.
+The Problem: Poor quality images or audio drastically reduce accuracy.
+Garbage in, garbage out.

 The Fix: